JonthMM/Bachelor-thesis/README.md

 [Installation manual for Mac](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop?platform=mac)

 ### Usage
-Once GitHub Desktop is installed and set up, clone the repository by clicking on 'File' on the upper left and then selecting 'Clone Repository'
+Once GitHub Desktop is installed and set up, clone the repository by clicking on 'File' on the upper left and then selecting 'Clone Repository'.

 ![cloning_rep.png](tutorial_pictures/cloning_rep.png)